squince/hummingbird.js/README.md

 It's **Hummingbird**

-Impossibly quick, precise, and beautiful to behold day _or_ night
+Impossibly quick, precise, and beautiful to behold day _and_ night

 [Read more...](http://glg.github.io/hummingbird.js)